Mindfulness represents an in-the-moment and nonjudgmental way of responding to thoughts and feelings (Kabat-Zinn, 2012).

 Given the diverse applicability of mindfulness in the field of psychology, mindfulness worksheets cover a variety of mental health topics (e.g., anxiety, addiction, stress, etc.).
-Such worksheets also target specific audiences (e.g., children, adults, groups, etc.) and treatment approaches (e.g., cognitive therapy, DBT, etc.).
+Such worksheets also target specific audiences (e.g., children, adults, groups, etc.) and treatment approaches (e.g., Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, etc.).

 This article will present 65+ mindfulness worksheets across issues, people, and treatment approaches.
 Many links to informative books, articles, and downloadable worksheets are also provided.
-In doing so, those interested in enhancing mindfulness in themselves or others will find an abundance of resources at their fingertips.
+Those interested in enhancing mindfulness in themselves or others will find an abundance of resources at their fingertips.

 If you abandon the present moment, you cannot live the moments of your daily life deeply.